rajrules21/AWS-S3-Operations-with-Boto3/README.md

 12. **Create and Apply Bucket Policy:**
     - Python script to create and apply a bucket policy for access control.

+## Note:- Due to constant upgrades and changes to S3 from AWS, some files may not work and will need to be modified over a period of time.

 ## Usage

 Navigate to the individual sub-projects' directories for detailed instructions on each operation: